jharwell/libra/docs/src/concepts/analysis.rst

   database for header-only libraries that have nothing to compile.
 We cannot safely assume all header-only libraries have tests.

+- Header files should always be syntactically valid for all types of static analysis, and so are checked separate from any .cpp files which include them.
+Compilation databases don't have entries for headers as standalone entities.

 - If the compiler is not clang, the compilation database may contain flags that clang does not understand, causing clang-based analysis to fail even if the project builds cleanly with the configured